Kerala cuisine: Overview

-One of the traditional Kerala dishes is vegetarian and is called the Kerala sadya.
+A traditional Kerala meal is the vegetarian sadya.
 A full-course sadya consists of rice with about 20 different accompaniments and desserts, and is the ceremonial meal usually eaten on celebratory occasions in Kerala, including weddings, Onam and Vishu.
 It is served on a plantain leaf.

 Because of its rich trading heritage, over time, various indigenous Kerala dishes have been blended with foreign dishes to adapt them to local tastes.
 Coconuts grow in abundance in Kerala, so grated coconut and coconut milk are commonly used for thickening and flavouring.

 Kerala's long coastline and numerous rivers have led to a strong fishing industry in the region, making seafood a common part of meals.
 Rice is grown in abundance along with tapioca and is the main starch ingredient used in Kerala's food.

 Having been a major production area of spices for thousands of years, Kerala makes frequent use of black pepper, cardamom, clove, ginger, and cinnamon.
 Kerala also has a variety of breakfast dishes like idli, dosa, appam, idiyappam, puttu, and pathiri.